sculptor body

 • Timemore 064s: Sweet, juicy body with that flat burr fullness, and a balanced representation.

-For light roast aficionados, a high-end hand grinder such as the K Max might still be a better choice, but the Timemore 064s certainly produces more than decent brews.
+For light roast aficionados, a high-end hand grinder such as the K Max might still be a better choice, but the Timemore 064s certainly produces more than decent brews that many people would probably be able to live with.

 The aftertaste and acidity is less pronounced with the Timemore 064s, but the overall cup is still enjoyable.

 I rate this grinder higher for filter coffee than most other espresso grinders in the same price range such as the DF64 and Eureka.
-So even though the Timemore 064s technically has espresso burrs, they are pretty good all-rounders.
+So even though the Timemore 064s technically has espresso burrs the low RPM-option means that they can work as all-rounders.

 burr chamber sculptor